András Máté Gömöri: Personal life

-András Máté Gömöri was only 10 years old when he lost his mother, a mathematics teacher, and 16 when his father, an army officer and engineer, passed away.
+András Máté Gömöri was 10 years old when he lost his mother, a mathematics teacher, and 16 when his father, an army officer and engineer, passed away.
 He has two brothers, Péter and Gergely, who are 16 and 12 years his elders respectively.
 He moved to Kisgyőr with his father, who at the time was living on disability benefits due to heart disease.
 This is where he spent his childhood, and where his father met Gömöri’s future stepmother, Judit.
 He moved to a dormitory in Miskolc when he began his studies in Bláthy Ottó Electrical Engineering Vocational Secondary School (Bláthy Ottó Villamosipari Technikum).
 He spent a lot of time with his elder brother who lived in Miskolc, and later with his other brother, who lived in Pest.

 He married Lilla Polyák in the summer of 2018.

 Acting career

-He was still a child when he got his first role in 2004 in the National Theatre of Miskolc.
+He was a child when he got his first role in 2004 in the National Theatre of Miskolc.

 He began his studies in the Pesti Magyar Academy of Drama at the Magyar Theatre — the successor of the Nemzeti Stúdió (Academy of the National Theatre) — in 2011, but his attraction gradually shifted from plays to musical theatre.
 In 2012 he applied for an acting student spot in the Pesti Broadway Studio at the Budapest Operetta Theater, but was offered the main role of Rudolph in the musical Elisabeth instead.
 From then on, he has acted in musicals such as Romeo and Juliet, Fame, Gone with the Wind, Flowers for Algernon, The Hunchback of Notre Dame, Singin' in the Rain, and Jekyll and Hyde.

 In October 2018 he also debuted in prose in the drama The Night of the Tribades in the Pinceszínház located in Budapest.

 Between 2017 and 2020 he completed the drama instructor and actor program of the University of Theatre and Film Arts in Budapest.
 His thesis explored the portrayal of negative characters.

 Since 2014 he has appeared in various television series and the Hungarian movie Budapest Noir.
-For six months in 2018 he hosted the morning show on the television channel FEM3, and from January 2020 he has been hosting a lifestyle show at the channel TV2.
+For six months in 2018 he hosted the morning show on the television channel FEM3, and from January 2020 he has been hosting a lifestyle show on the channel TV2.
 He has also been involved with several events and galas.